Halloween Dirt Cups

 Why This Recipe Works

 - Easy Halloween treat.
 This spooky Halloween dirt cups recipe is an easy dessert to make, which makes it perfect for any occasion.
 No need to slave away for hours over a hot stove with this super simple no cook recipe.

 - Make the elements ahead of time.
-The graveyard pudding cups are a great cold served dessert so you can make the chocolate pudding mousse and crush the Oreo cookies several hours or a day in advance of any themed party.
-They’re portable and fun too so take the party outside if the weather permits.
+The graveyard pudding cups are a great no bake dessert, so you can make the chocolate pudding mousse and crush the Oreo cookies several hours or a day in advance of any themed party.

 - Halloween recipe to make with your kids.
 Making these Halloween dirt cups is almost more fun than they are to eat making them a perfect family-craft idea if you want to get the kiddos involved.
-You can set it up so that the cups of layered pudding are set and chilled and then everyone can pick and choose to make their own graveyards unique before eating them.
+You can set it up so that the cups of layered pudding are set and chilled and then everyone can pick and choose to make their own graveyards unique before eating them!

-- Pudding: Use no cook instant pudding for a fast set up time.
+- Instant Chocolate Pudding Mix: Use instant pudding for a fast set up time.
 You’ll want to use chocolate-flavored because that’s close to a dirt color.
 It will be mixed with whipped topping for a thicker mousse-like consistency.

-- Oreos: Crumbling up a package of Oreos will give you enough crumbs to layer between the pudding in your cups and make it look like layers of dirt.
+- Oreo Crumbs: Crumbling up a package of Oreos will give you enough fine crumbs to layer between the pudding in your cups and make it look like layers of dirt.
 You’ll use the whole Oreo, so keep the Oreo cream filling in when you crush them!

 - Decorations: You can use any Halloween themed candy like gummy worms or pumpkins for decorating your graveyards.
 I like to use Milano cookies and make them look like little RIP headstones.

-- Place the layered desserts in the fridge for 1 hour.
+- Chill.
+Place the graveyard cups in the fridge for 1 hour.

 - Decorate!
-Have your kids grab a graveyard and decorate the top of the dirt cup with gummy worms, tombstones, and any other festive treats that you may have.
+Have your kids grab a graveyard and decorate the top of the dirt cup with gummy worms, tombstone cookies, candy pumpkins, candy bones, or other spooky treats that you may have.
 Serve cold and enjoy!

-Oreo crumbs.
 To make your Oreo cookies into a fine crumb needed for your dirt, you’ll want to pulse them for about a minute or so in your food processor.
-If needed, work in batches and place the crumbs into a bowl on the side so that it is easier to grab and use when needed for your layers.

-Storage.
-These layered Halloween cups can last in the fridge for up to 2 days once fully prepared and layered.
+These fun Halloween dirt cups can last in the fridge for up to 2 days once fully prepared and layered.
 You don’t want to wait too long to enjoy them though as the cookies will become soft and mushy thanks to the moisture in your chocolate mousse layer.

-It’s a layered dessert (much like a parfait) where you have a layer of pudding surrounded by crushed Oreo cookie crumbs The brown coloration appears to look like dirt which makes these cookie cups perfect for Halloween graveyard scenes.
+It’s a layered dessert (much like a parfait) where you have layers of pudding and crushed Oreo cookie crumbs.
+The cookie crumbs look like dirt, which makes these the perfect Halloween graveyard dirt cups.
 No actual dirt is used.

 Absolutely!
 You can easily swap out a thing here or there and make these dessert parfaits for any occasion.
 For example, adding a little green-colored coconut on top along with some candy eggs and a bunny peep instantly makes this an easter dessert.